mjuned47/qemu-termux/README.md

 Only For Android ARM64

+Note : Before installing these, make sure you have removed qemu provided by termux if installed

 # How to install this packages ?
 1) pkg update && pkg upgrade
 2) Download these packages(.deb) and enable storage permission of termux